wthorp/gosh/README.md

  - invoke different scripts from the same file, similar to Make or Just
  - run scripts concurrently without working directory or environment contention

-## Using GoSh Scripts
+## GoSh Scripts

-The basis of GoSh is that it can run multi-line blocks of code.
+The basis of GoSh is that it can run multi-line scripts of code.
 ```
 func main() {
 	gosh.Run(`